-(1) Subject to section 273(2) and (3), if a coal mine worker (the "original worker") believes that there is immediate personal danger, the worker has the right-

-- (a) to remove himself or herself to a position of safety; and - (b) to refuse to undertake a task allocated to the worker that may place the worker in immediate personal danger.

-(2) The coal mine operator for the coal mine or the coal mine operator's representative must not disadvantage the coal mine worker for exercising the worker's rights under subsection (1).
+- (1) Subject to section 273(2) and (3), if a coal mine worker (the "original worker") believes that there is immediate personal danger, the worker has the right- - (a) to remove himself or herself to a position of safety; and - (b) to refuse to undertake a task allocated to the worker that may place the worker in immediate personal danger. - (2) The coal mine operator for the coal mine or the coal mine operator's representative must not disadvantage the coal mine worker for exercising the worker's rights under subsection (1).

-(3) Subsection (4) applies if the coal mine operator or the operator's representative subsequently asks or directs another coal mine worker (the "subsequent worker") to place himself or herself in the position from which the original worker has removed himself or herself, or to undertake a task that the original worker has refused to undertake.

-(4) The operator or the operator's representative must advise the subsequent worker that the original worker exercised rights under subsection (1) because the original worker believed that there was a serious danger to the original worker's safety or health.
+- (3) Subsection (4) applies if the coal mine operator or the operator's representative subsequently asks or directs another coal mine worker (the "subsequent worker") to place himself or herself in the position from which the original worker has removed himself or herself, or to undertake a task that the original worker has refused to undertake. - (4) The operator or the operator's representative must advise the subsequent worker that the original worker exercised rights under subsection (1) because the original worker believed that there was a serious danger to the original worker's safety or health.

-275 Representation by coal mine worker
+275 Representations about safety and health matters

-(1) A coal mine worker may make, either personally or by a representative, a representation to an inspector or inspection officer about-

-- (a) an alleged contravention of this Act; or - (b) a thing or practice at the coal mine that is, or is likely to be, dangerous.

-(2) The inspector or inspection officer must investigate the matter.

-(3) The name of the person making a representation must not be disclosed except for a prosecution under subsection (4).

-(4) A coal mine worker must not make a false or frivolous representation.
+- (1) This section applies to a person who is- - (a) a coal mine worker; or - (b) another person with obligations under this Act; or - (c) an employee of a person mentioned in paragraph (b). - (2) The person may make, either personally or by a representative, a representation to an inspector or inspection officer about- - (a) an alleged contravention of this Act; or - (b) a thing or practice at the coal mine that is, or is likely to be, dangerous. - (3) The inspector or inspection officer must investigate the matter. - (4) A public service employee must not disclose the name of the person making the representation- - (a) except for a prosecution under subsection (5); or - (b) unless the person consents to the disclosure. - (5) The person must not make a false or frivolous representation.